lkernan/ADBUtil/README.md

 > adb shell setprop service.adb.tcp.port 5556

 from your computer and then press the "Restart ADB" button for the change to take effect.

+On your computer you can then run:
+> adb connect MG4_IP_Address:5556